- The DBF Corporate Composite includes all fixed income accounts, greater than $2 million, which contain exclusively USD-denominated corporate bonds.

 - Cash is not held as a tactical allocation.
 No derivatives are used.

-- The accounts are benchmarked to the Barclays U.S. Corporate 3-5 Year Index.
+- The accounts are benchmarked to the Bloomberg U.S. Corporate 3-5 Year Index.

-The benchmark for the DBF Corporate Composite is the Barclays U.S. Corporate 3-5 Year Index and its returns are shown for comparison purposes only.
-The benchmark consists of investment grade, fixed-rate, taxable, USD-denominated securities issued by US and non-US industrial, utility, and financial issuers with remaining time to maturity of 3 to 5 years.
-The benchmark is a sub-index of the Barclays US Corporate Index.
+The Bloomberg U.S. Corporate 3-5 Year Index consists of investment grade, fixed-rate, taxable, USD-denominated securities issued by US and non-US industrial, utility, and financial issuers with remaining time to maturity of 3 to 5 years.
+The benchmark is a sub-index of the Bloomberg US Corporate Index.
 The benchmark index returns include the reinvestment of income and dividends but do not include management fees and transaction costs.
 Both DBF returns and index returns reflect the reinvestment of dividends and other earnings.
 Indices are included for comparison purposes only and do not include transaction costs.
 Volatility, number of issues, capitalization size, year-to-year return history, and other security attributes of the indices differ from the attributes of the DBF portfolios.

 - Future returns will depend on future allocation decisions.
 Past performance is no guarantee of future results.
 The investment return and principal value will fluctuate so that when redeemed, investments may be worth more or less than the original cost.